 All faculty members are obligated to meet all classes at the time and place scheduled and for the prescribed number of hours.
-In accordance with New York State Education Law, all classes must meet for the full fifteen weeks of the semester and the full duration of the summer session or winter intersession.
+In accordance with New York State Education Law, all classes must meet for the full 15 weeks of the semester and the full duration of the summer session or winter intersession.
 Final examinations for undergraduate classes must be held during the 15th week of the semester at the specified time and place during the scheduled examination period.
-Weekly graduate seminars that do not have a final examination should hold their last meeting during the fifteenth week of the semester.
-The Office of the Registrar maintains an official list of courses that are exempt from final examinations.
+Weekly graduate seminars without a final examination should hold the last meeting during this final week.
+The Registrar's Office maintains an official list of courses that are exempt from final examinations.

 Except for library bibliographic instruction, library assignments or written assignments are not acceptable substitutes for a class meeting.

 Classes must meet at their assigned time as indicated in the Schedule of Classes.
 Any deviation from this schedule must receive prior written approval by the department chairperson and the appropriate academic dean.
 Classes must begin promptly at designated start times.
-Repeated delays constitute a de facto deviation from the Schedule of Classes and are, therefore, not permissible without prior approval.
+Repeated delays constitute a de facto deviation from the Schedule of Classes and are not permissible without prior approval.